 Once the meat is done, discard the remaining oil but keep all the browned bits in the pan; they’ll add lots of flavour to the stew.

 Continue cooking until the meat is almost tender, about 1 hour, then add the remaining vegetables, the baby onions and the frozen peas.
 Adding the vegetables in 2 batches allows the first batch to dissolve into the stew while the second retains its shape, colour and texture.
 Continue simmering until the meat and veggies are tender, another 30 minutes or so.
-When the stew is tender, taste it and season as you like.
+When the stew is tender, taste it and season as you like with salt and pepper.

 You may use any combination of root vegetables you have on hand.
 You may use any cut of beef that’s labelled for stewing, simmering or braising.
 Try using fresh thyme instead of rosemary.
 You can also stir in several sliced green onions at the last second for a burst of colour and flavour.
 Shredded aged cheddar cheese or tangy blue cheeses are a great topping for each bowl.